Terraform-On-Azure-Workshop/terraform-azure-hashiconf2020/challenges/challenge2/Readme.md

 ## Running the application in frontend mode

 To connect to the application databases, you will need to configure both database connection strings in the [application settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common?ocid=aid3015373_ThankYou_DevComm&eventId=HashiConfTerraformonAzure_JK1-K2-hoArJ).
-These need to specified on the Azure App Service.
+These need to be specified on the Azure App Service.

 | Setting | Value |
 | :------ | :---- |